 How Tangerine Bank compares to others

 Although Tangerine Bank offers a lot of different products, most people are only interested in their interest rate.
-Their promotional rate of 2.75% is quite good, but Motive Financial has an everyday rate of 2.80%.
+Their promotional rate of 2.50% is quite good, but it only lasts five months.

 Some people may prefer EQ Bank who offers an interest rate of 2.00% all the time.
 EQ Bank has changed the landscape over the years as they were one of the first banks to introduce free e-transfers.
 Speaking of e-transfers, it’s a bit mindboggling that Tangerine charges $1 for them if you’re sending money to someone who doesn’t have a Tangerine account.
 Just about every other digital bank offers unlimited free e-transfers.

 What Tangerine Bank does have going for them is their various products.
 You won’t find many digital banks that have a U.S. dollar account available.
 A credit card and investment funds are also unheard of with Tangerine’s competitors.